Lockdown restrictions COVID-19 round 2

 Protecting people more at risk from coronavirus

 People 60 years or over or with underlying medical conditions have a much higher risk of a severe illness from COVID-19, therefore:

-- The rules have to be followed stricter and limit the contact with others as much as possible.
+- The rules have to be followed more strictly, and contact with others to be limited as much as possible.

 - Frequently and carefully wash hands for at least 20 seconds and routinely clean the most touched areas at the workplace or at home.